aco4/LymeQuote/index.md

         "Mr. Benfield",
         2022,
         "That's what the purpose of the mask is."
       ),
+      new Quote("I was happy yesterday because I did not take a picture with crazy Julia for Human Encyclopedia.", "Minh Tran", 2022, "Julia Krazcek does not know anything except for classical music, literature, and diabetes.")

+      new Quote(
+        "Millions of people worldwide suffer from autoimmune disease and chronic illness.
+What is fueling this 21st-century pandemic?", "Chronic",
+        2020,
+        "As Dr. Steven Philips, MD reveals in his novel, 'Chronic', there is compelling evidence that Lyme disease is also the source of chronic disorders such as autoimmune conditions."
+        ),
       new Quote(
         "Nothing is more agonizing than feeling inexplicably sick.",